20120088/template/README.md

 # Template
-This repos is a template for my assignment
+This repos is a template for my assignment.
+Shortlink to clone this repos: https://tinyurl.com/20120088